 The first reason is that research in field X can and generally does produce advancements in field Y. If you don’t believe me, you might want to have a look at this page, for example.
 It’s a list of things used in everyday life or anyway in fields very different from space exploration, and yet they all are products of research originally done for space exploration purposes.
 The list includes infrared thermometers, LEDs for medical applications, artificial limbs, solar cells, water purification technology, and so on.
 If we had listened to who said there were more urgent issues here on Earth and had given up on space exploration to dedicate our resources to more urgent problems, now we wouldn’t have any of those things, or we would have got them only much later than we did.
 Do you want another example?
 When the U.S. Department of Defense funded ARPANET, they probably didn’t know it would open up the way for the Internet of today, whose existence is so extraordinarily important on so many levels that I would be insulting your intelligence by listing them here.
 Had they spent those money on something else, quite likely neither this blog nor any other website would exist today.

-The second reason is that if we decide less urgent issues should be postponed to dedicate ourselves to the urgent ones alone, then it stands to reason that anything that is not even an issue should be removed from the agenda until all the issues are dealt with.
-Do you really want to spend money on making movies, for the mere sake of entertaiment, while the children are starving?
-Obviously, if we acted according to this way of reasoning (and I use the term loosely), we’d turn our lives into a hell of preoccupations and misery, which in turn would make solving the actual issues way more difficult.
-Conversely, if we agree to keep carrying on leisure activities, then we can’t neglect any actual issue, however less important than the top priorities it may be.
+The second reason is that if we decided that less urgent issues should be postponed in favour of the urgent ones alone, then it stands to reason that anything that is not even an issue should be removed from the agenda until all the issues are dealt with.
+Do we really want to spend money on making movies, for the mere sake of entertainment, while African children are starving?
+Obviously, if we acted on this premise and scratched leisure activities entirely, we’d turn our lives into a hell of preoccupations and misery, which in turn would make solving world problems far more difficult.
+Conversely, if we agree to keep carrying on leisure activities, then we can’t neglect any low-priority issue issue, however less important than the top priorities it may be.